-Mike White, a native of Flossmoor, IL, is a double bassist and teacher currently based in the Iowa City area.
+Mike White, a native of Flossmoor, IL, is a double bassist, teacher, and arranger.
 He is currently a candidate for a Doctor of Musical Arts degree from the University of Iowa where he has served as the teaching assistant for the double bass studio.
-Mike holds a Bachelor of Music degree from Illinois State University and completed his Master’s degree at the University of Iowa as student of Volkan Orhon.
-While a student, he performed with the UI Symphony Orchestra, Chamber Orchestra, UI Opera, and the Center for New Music.
+He is in the process of completing is doctoral research and expects to graduate in 2020.
+Mike holds a Bachelor of Music degree from Illinois State University, where he studied with Dr. William Koehler, and completed his Master’s degree at the University of Iowa as student of Volkan Orhon.
+While a student at Iowa, he performed with the UI Symphony Orchestra, Chamber Orchestra, UI Opera, and the Center for New Music.
 Mike has participated in masterclasses from renowned double bassists including Diana Gannett, David Murray, Barry Green, Anthony Stoops, and Paul Sharpe.

-Mike has been involved in recent chamber music projects including performances of Schubert’s “Trout” Quintet, Erwin Schulhoff’s Concertino for Flute, Viola, and Double Bass, John Adams’ Chamber Symphony, Stravinsky’s L’histoire du Soldat, all six of Bach’s Brandenburg Concertos, and James Stephenson’s “Devil’s Tale” with the Rountree Ensemble, the faculty ensemble of UW-Platteville.
+Mike has been involved in recent chamber music projects including performances of Schubert’s “Trout” Quintet, Erwin Schulhoff’s Concertino for Flute, Viola, and Double Bass, John Adams’ Chamber Symphony, Stravinsky’s L’histoire du Soldat, all six of Bach’s Brandenburg Concertos, and James Stephenson’s “Devil’s Tale” with the Rountree Ensemble, the faculty ensemble of UW-Platteville, and Michael Daugherty’s “Dead Elvis” with the University of Northern Iowa Septet.
 In June 2017, Mike performed with the UI Double Bass Ensemble at the International Society of Bassists Convention in Ithaca, NY.